Automattic/wpboost/README.md

 The most basic idea with adding these functions is to:

-1. Improve the developer experience, having these functions directly accessible for usage rather than relying on PHP libraries
+1. Improve the WordPress developer's experience, having these functions directly accessible for usage rather than relying on PHP libraries
 2. Performance improvement.
 Some brief benchmarks are available here: https://gist.github.com/bor0/3fa539263335fa415faa67606a469f2e

 ## Functions